President's Awards for Engagement

 The selection process will be conducted by a panel established by the university's Civic Engagement Forum will comprise representatives from both academic and administrative staff, students, as well as an external member.
 The President will sign off on the nominees put forward.

 Nominees are invited to submit an electronic poster (preferably landscape) for our website.
 Electronic posters are optional.
-If you wish your poster to be displayed on our 2021 President's Awards for Engagement webpage, please email your poster in a PDF file format to firstname.lastname@example.org by the 30th April 2021.
+If you wish your poster to be displayed on our 2022 President's Awards for Engagement webpage, please email your poster in a JPEG/PNG or PDF file format to email@example.com by the 30th March 2022.

 LEVEL OF EXCELLENCE